Fluxonium as a control qubit for bosonic quantum information: Experimental setup

 \subsection{Error Analysis}

-We briefly describe the fitting uncertainty associated with the system parameters in this work.
-In Table~\ref{tab:system_parameter}, the bare resonator frequencies and their coupling strengths to the fluxonium qubit were manually fit to over-flux single-tone spectroscopy data.
-These system parameters were subsequently fine-tuned to better capture the measured flux dependence of the dispersive shift $\chi$ and the self-Kerr nonlinearity $K$.
-As a result, quantitative uncertainty estimates for the fitted simulation parameters are not provided.
-However, the excellent agreement between the fitted parameters and the experimental data across multiple observables suggests that the uncertainties are relatively small.
+Here, we briefly describe the fitting uncertainty associated with the system parameters.
+In Table~\ref{tab:system_parameter}, the fluxonium circuit parameters, bare resonator frequencies, and their coupling strengths were tuned to simultaneously match spectroscopy data and measured $\chi$ and $K$.
+While we did not compute uncertainties for this procedure, obtaining a good fit required tuning each parameter to the precision reported.
+Thus, the uncertainties in these parameters should be at least as small as the order of magnitude of the last digit reported.

-For measured quantities such as $\chi$ and $K$, we extract the uncertainties from the covariance matrix of the fitting functions.
-Specifically, the uncertainty in $\chi$ is obtained from a multi-Lorentzian fit to the spectrum, while the uncertainty in $K$ is extracted directly from a linear fit as a function of $\bar{n}$.
+For directly measured quantities, such as $\chi$ and $K$, we extracted the uncertainties from the covariance matrix of the fitting functions.
+Specifically, the uncertainty in $\chi$ was obtained from a multi-Lorentzian fit to the spectrum, while the uncertainty in $K$ was extracted directly from a linear fit as a function of $\bar{n}$.
 We note that the reported uncertainties do not account for temporal fluctuations, which are discussed separately in Appendix~\ref{TLS}.

-The uncertainties in the qubit frequencies at half flux are not obtained from a covariance matrix, but are instead independently estimated from the measured dephasing rate, with $\delta\Omega/2\pi \sim 1/2\pi T_2^R$.
+The uncertainties in the qubit frequencies at half flux were not obtained from a covariance matrix, but were instead independently estimated from the measured dephasing rate, with $\delta\Omega/2\pi \sim 1/2\pi T_2^R$.